wavemaker/docs/learn/react-native/skeleton-loader.md

 ---
 ---

+import PageLevelSkeletonLoaderCustomization from '/learn/assets/react-native/skeletonLoader/pageLevelSkeletonLoaderCustomization.gif';
+import WidgetLevelSkeletonLoaderCustomization from '/learn/assets/react-native/skeletonLoader/widgetLevelSkeletonLoaderCustomization.gif';
-import PageLevelSkeletonLoader from '/learn/assets/react-native/page-level-customisation.gif';
+import ClassLevelSkeletonLoaderCustomization from '/learn/assets/react-native/skeletonLoader/classLevelSkeletonLoaderCustomization.gif';
-import WidgetLevelSkeletonLoader from '/learn/assets/react-native/widget-level-customisation.gif';
+import skeletonLoaderExample from '/learn/assets/react-native/skeletonLoader/skeletonLoaderExample.gif';
-import ClassLevelSkeletonLoader from '/learn/assets/react-native/class-level-customisation.gif';
+import exampleApp from '/learn/assets/react-native/skeletonLoader/exampleApp.png';

 A Skeleton is an animated placeholder that mimics the structure of the content, content can be widgets of the page that will load when an API call is triggered.
 It creates an animation of the page structure, such as blocks, images, text, and other UI elements.
 This enables a seamless transition between the page and data, preparing users to get an idea of the page format in advance.